Saskatoon police pursuit of stolen truck ends in fatal collision - Saskatoon | Globalnews.ca

 A 22-year-old man is dead and police have another in custody after a high-speed pursuit involving a stolen truck on Monday night.

-According to preliminary details provided by the Chief of Police, the entire pursuit was captured on-camera by the service’s Air Support Unit and shown to the family of the deceased on Tuesday afternoon.
+According to preliminary details provided by the chief of police, the entire pursuit was captured on camera by the service’s Air Support Unit (ASU) and shown to the family of the deceased on Tuesday afternoon.

 Both a firearm and ammunition were found inside the stolen vehicle when everything came to an end at the intersection of Airport Drive and Circle Drive.

-“The suspect vehicle was travelling at approximately 150 kilometres per hour when it struck a vehicle head-on that was turning left onto Airport Drive at Circle Drive,” said Saskatoon Police Chief Clive Weighill.
+“The suspect vehicle was travelling at approximately 150 kilometres per hour when it struck a vehicle head-on that was turning left onto Airport Drive at Circle Drive,” Saskatoon police Chief Clive Weighill said.

-The 31-year-old driver of the other truck, Noel LaBrash, a father of two who spoke to Global News over the phone says he’s just lucky to be alive.
+The 31-year-old driver of the other truck, Noel LaBrash, told Global News over the phone he’s just lucky to be alive.

 The 33-year-old passenger in the stolen vehicle was wanted on outstanding warrants and is now in police custody.

-After a game of cat and mouse with police for over 17 hours, where officers would spot the truck reported stolen at 3:45 a.m. on June 19th then they would terminate the pursuit because it was too dangerous.
+After a game of cat and mouse with police for over 17 hours, officers would spot the truck reported stolen at 3:45 a.m.
+CT on Monday and terminate the pursuit because it was too dangerous.

 “I would say there were three gun shots that went off, I’m not sure.
 I was indoors and my dad just yelled at us and told us to get down,” said Erin Guillemin who lives on the cul-de-sac.

-The Chief said an officer did discharge their firearm twice in an effort to bring the truck to a stop.
+The police chief said an officer did discharge their firearm twice in an effort to bring the truck to a stop.

 This, after it rammed a police cruiser leaving another officer trapped inside with non-life threatening injuries.
-According to the Chief, the female officer sustained neck and head injuries, however she’s since been discharged from hospital.
+According to Weighill, the female officer sustained neck and head injuries, however she’s since been discharged from hospital.

 “This certainly could have been much worse specifically when the vehicle rammed the police car, it pushed it about 100 feet – right off the cul-de-sac onto the driveway.”

+READ MORE: 2 kids who survived deadly crash in Sask. saved by people who jumped into slough

-The truck sped away and a female suspect that fled on foot as police closed in on the cul-de-sac is still at large.
+The truck sped away and a female suspect, who fled on foot as police closed in on the cul-de-sac, is still at large.

 “Our air unit continued to track the vehicle as it sped away at a high rate of speed, disobeying numerous traffic signals.”

-Moments later the fatal collision occurred, police in pursuit both in the sky and now on the ground after a cruiser intercepted at Idylwyld Drive and Circle.
+Moments later the fatal collision occurred with police in pursuit both in the sky and now on the ground after a cruiser intercepted at Idylwyld Drive and Circle.

 The number of police evade incidents this year is still unclear but in 2014 there were 61, 120 in 2015 and 180 in 2016.
-According to the chief there is a strong correlation between police evade incidents, stolen vehicles and methamphetamine.
+According to the police chief, there is a strong correlation between police evade incidents, stolen vehicles and methamphetamine.

-Approximately 60 to 65 per cent of the time when a vehicle is stolen in Saskatoon, the keys were left inside and this case is no different.
+Approximately 60 to 65 per cent of the time when a vehicle is stolen in Saskatoon the keys are left inside and this case is no different.

 “This is the fourth fatality we’ve had in two years now stemming from vehicles that have been stolen with keys in them.”

-The chief visibly frustrated that this case like many others could have been prevented.
+The police chief was visibly frustrated that this case, like many others, could have been prevented.

 An internal review has now been launched into the incident as is standard with any police evade incident.